AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/InterfaceFamilyTypeExtensions/New_InterfaceClass.md

 InterfaceFamilyTypeExtensions.New_InterfaceClass Method
 =======================================================
-AutomationML 2.1 APIA new InterfaceClass is added to the specified InterfaceClass object.
+A new InterfaceClass is added to the specified InterfaceClass object.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)